+ChooseHealthy® Program

-Chassallaskha@ Busguam ChooseHealthy® Program As a Kaiser Permanente member, you can use the ChooseHealthy program (a product of American Specialty Health Administrators, Inc.) to receive discounted prices on services such as massage therapy and acupuncture, discounted prices on select fitness club memberships, and an online store with brand-name health and wellness products.
-You will also have access to online resources and tools to help you achieve your health and fitness goals.
-You can develop a personalized exercise or meal plan, track your progress, and more.
-Learn more at www.kp.org/ChooseHealthy or call 877-335-2746.
+As a Kaiser Permanente member, you can use the ChooseHealthy program (a product of American Specialty Health Administrators, Inc.) to receive discounts for chiropractic, acupuncture and massage therapy services, as well as register for ASH's Active ChooseHealthy also provides complementary access to only resources and tools to help you achieve your health and fitness goals.
+Learn more at www.kp.org/choosehealthy or call 877-335-2746.